-Because the choice between burial and cremation is an important one and often an emotional issue, it is better if each individual makes this decision and tells family members before they pass away so their wishes can be followed.
+The choice between burial and cremation is an important and often an emotional issue, it is better if each person makes this decision and tells family members before they pass away so their wishes can be followed.

 The Toowoomba Crematorium is situated at the Garden of Remembrance Cemetery.
-We can also arrange services at Brisbane and other crematoriums in South East Queensland as requested.
-For services held in our Heritage Chapel, the coffin will be taken to the Crematorium for cremation on the same day of the funeral unless discussed otherwise.
+We can also arrange services in Brisbane and other crematoriums in South East Queensland.
+For services held in our Chapel, the coffin will be taken to the crematorium on the same day of the funeral unless discussed otherwise.

 Placement of Ashes

 Cremation offers more choice in the placement of cremated remains.
-Most cemeteries have places where the cremated remains or ashes can be placed in wall niches or garden areas.
-Alternatively, the family can take the ashes and arrange to scatter them at a significant place, have them buried in a family grave or keep them at home.
-The decision regarding the placement of ashes does not need to be made immediately, take time to consider the best option for your family.
-Our staff are always available to discuss the various options available.
+Most cemeteries have areas where the cremated remains or ashes can be placed in wall niches or garden areas.
+Alternatively, the family can take the ashes and arrange to scatter them at a significant place, have them buried in a family grave, or keep them at home.
+The decision regarding the placement of ashes does not need to be made immediately, and we suggest you take time to consider the best option for your family.

-We stock a range of beautiful urns, keepsake urns and memory boxes and other options to keep precious remains safe.
-Please See a range of urns in the “Coffins, Caskets, Flowers and Urns” webpage or contact us for a catalogue or select from our display cabinets.
+We stock a wide range of beautiful urns, keepsake urns and memory boxes along with other options to keep precious remains safe.
+Click here to view our range, or Contact us for a catalogue or to make an appointment to select from our display cabinets.